ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Results

 Participants showed different behaviors of interacting with the agents' responses and original community content in three conditions.
-Specifically, participants with \baselineB{} ($M_{baseagent}=5.67$) clicked the source references in the agents' responses significantly more often than when using \name{} ($M_{consearcher}=2.67$, $ p = 0.022$) and \baselineA{} ($M_{basesearcher} = 3.85$, $p=0.832$); $F(2,52)=5.656$, $p = 0.006$, $\eta^2 = 0.179$.
+Specifically, participants with \baselineB{} ($M_{baseagent}=5.67$) clicked the source references in the agents' responses significantly more often than when using \name{} ($M_{consearcher}=2.67$, $ p = 0.022$), \minor{whereas their clicking frequency was comparable to that of} \baselineA{} ($M_{basesearcher} = 3.85$, $p=0.832$); $F(2,52)=5.656$, $p = 0.006$, $\eta^2 = 0.179$.
 This suggests that \baselineB{}'s users were more likely to read the original posts and comments, while \name{}'s users spent more time acquiring information from the agents.
-Reading original community content took more time but provided valuable contexts for sense-making, which could explain the least information gains with \baselineB{} but improved satisfaction with the information when comparing \baselineB{} to \baselineA{}. \cxy{``\textit{The (\baselineB{}'s) responses were formulaic and general.
+Reading original community content took more time but provided valuable contexts for sense-making, which could explain \minor{why satisfaction for \baselineB{} remained comparable to that of \name{}, despite the lower information gains.} \cxy{``\textit{The (\baselineB{}'s) responses were formulaic and general.
 I noticed a referenced post.
 The poster advised pursuing a PhD only if deeply passionate about academia, but many commenters disagreed and shared their views.
 This discussion was valuable.}'' (P16, F, 21)}.